GordonGustafson/llm-inference/README.md

 Future Work
 -----------

-**Support non-contiguous tensors**: Currently our custom CUDA kernel requires that its input tensors be contiguous, but measurements suggest that the `.contiguous()` calls in PyTorch take up to 0.3 seconds of the total runtime.
-If we can skip those calls by supporting non-contiguous tensors we might be able to narrow the gap between our implementation and Efficient Attention.

 **Memory Profiling**: Examining the peak memory usage would give a more complete picture of the advantages our kernel has over the naïve PyTorch attention kernel.

 **Take advantage of reduced-precision optimizations**.